OLC-Bioinformatics/ConFindr/README.md

 `conda install -c bioconda confindr`

+Note that we are aware of some issues with installing ConFindr via conda with Python 3.8.
+Until this is resolved, if you run into any issues, please try using Python 3.7.

 To get an example dataset, use this command, which will create a folder called `example-data` in your current working directory:

 `wget https://ndownloader.figshare.com/files/9972709 && tar xf 9972709 && rm 9972709`